 (3) During the PhD training, following the complex exam, the PhD student participates in the degree acquisition process by completing the research and dissertation period.

 (4) At least 240 credit points must be gained during the PhD training.
-The PhD student, who has fulfilled his /her educational requirements and has gained the required credit points during his /her PhD training, receives a certificate of completion (absolutorium).
+The PhD student, who has fulfilled his /her educational requirements and has gained the required credit points during his /her PhD training, receives a certificate of completion (absolutorium) and this graduate status is registered within the Neptun system by the Doctoral Office..
 All PhD students with Hungarian governmental or privately funded scholarships, or with self-subsidy/fee-payment statuses) participating in organised training must meet identical requirements during the study and research, research and dissertation phases (course and research work) in order to be awarded an absolutorium (certificate of completion).
 These criteria are outlined in the current Regulation.

 (5) Organised training is primarily achieved through lecture based courses (and if necessary practical sessions).
-Courses must be announced publicly on the Homepage so they become accessible for all PhD students of the University School of Ph.D.
-Studies (EDI).
+Courses must be announced publicly on the Homepage of the PhD training so they become accessible for all PhD students.
 The amount of work performed in the course is measured in credit points.

 (6) Following the complex exam, the PhD student must submit a PhD thesis at the time and in the manner determined by this Regulation.